Endi18/Food-Recipe-Application/app/README.md

 ### Activities

-Delving into more detail, we have created multi-activities that allow users to perform various actions inside the "Tasty" application.
+Delving into more detail, we have created multi-activities that allow users to perform various actions inside the "Foodtopia" application.
 These are those activities:

 #### Initial Activity
 ##### _Author: Sara Hoxha_